 Modcloth also reminds you that they have free returns and free shipping on orders over $75.

 When people see an “Enter coupon code here” field, they feel less special.
 “How come I don’t have one?”
 Many go to Google to find a coupon; many never return.
 Leaving the site in search for coupons is a common reason for shopping cart abandonment.

-When will they get the goods?
-How much is the shipping, is it free?
+When will they get their goods?
+How much is the shipping.
+Is it free?
 Will the transaction be secure?
 Remind people.

 When people add something to the cart, don’t let the cart contents expire.
-Use cart abandonment emails and retargeting ads to bring people back next week or next month and continue where they left off!
+Use cart abandonment emails and retargeting ads to bring people back next week or next month so that they can continue where they left off.

-Many ECommerce sites want buyers to sign up before they buy.
-Some even force registration (not possible to buy without registering).
-Long story short: don’t do that, it hurts conversions, a lot.
+Many ecommerce sites want buyers to sign up before they buy.
+Some even force registration (i.e. not possible to buy without registering).
+Long story short: Don’t do it.
+It hurts conversions.
+A lot.

-It’s part of the “greedy marketer syndrome”.
-It’s easy to understand why Ecommerce marketers want that – they’re hoping the user gets “locked in” and will now start shopping with them since they have an account with them.
+One in four abandons online purchases due to forced registration.
+Forced registration is part of the “greedy marketer syndrome.”
+It’s easy to understand why ecommerce marketers want to do it—they’re hoping the user gets “locked in” and will shop more because they have an account.

 Is that really the case?
-Oh please.
-Ask yourself honestly: how many websites do you have a registered account on?
-Do you now feel loyal to them for this reason?
+Oh, please.
+How many websites do you have a registered account on?
+Do you now feel loyal to them for that reason?
 I bet you haven’t logged in to most of them more than once.

 Here’s a good story on forced registration, told by usability guru Jared Spool: